tsheporamantso/vet_clinic_audit/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please follow us on github & twitter and also connect on Linkedin.
+If you like this project please give a star on [github](https://github.com/tsheporamantso/vet_clinic_audit) & follow us on [twitter](https://twitter.com/ramgt001) and also connect on [Linkedin](https://www.linkedin.com/in/tshepo-ramantso-b6a35433/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>